-Sometimes, it happens that a person who wants to get a loan is rejected, which can significantly worsen his rating due to the reduction in loan requests that come with any application.
-It also happens that initially the client has a bad credit history or none.
+Sometimes, it happens that a person who wants to get a loan is rejected, which can significantly worsen his rating due to the reduction in loan requests that come with any credit card applications instant approval.
+It also happens that initially the client has a bad financial history or none.
+Therefore, many credit card companies require a deposit before extending a line of credit.
+These cards are known as secured, while those that do not require a deposit are called unsecured.

 Unsecured Credit Cards for Bad Credit: Best Offers